tarwn/lessthandot-hugo/blogs/content/posts/2008-11-17-proactive-deadlock-notifications.md

 I like both because to be honest I'm used to reading 1204 but 1222 has proven to give me information required that 1204 does not.

 Now you're setup to catch deadlocks.
 After the traces are running it's really just a query and a call to send the email.
-Every deadlock is logged as the first line of “Deadlock encountered”.
+Every deadlock is logged as the first line of "Deadlock encountered".
 Makes it pretty easy to tell if one happened.
 This is also why I set 1204 on.
 There is an xp_ command that helps you grab the error log into a result set that makes it easily queried then.
 That is xp_readerrorlog.
 Just remember you need xp enabled of course.
 Check surface configuration to see if it is.

 So let's get right to the small and simple script: